guillermo-carrasco/bcbio-nextgen-deploy/README.md

 *NOTE*: The installation of the pipeline itself doesn't need root permissions, but in this case, you have to take care of the installation of all the software dependencies of the pipeline.
 Read the [pipeline documentation][o1] for more information about what software do you need.

-## Important note about the purge function
+## Important note about the uninstall function

 This will completely remove the directories and configuration files created during the pipeline installation, including master virtualenv with all python dependencies installed, and restoring all the configuration files modified during the installation (.bashrc, etc)